kaidez/javascript-prototype-screencast/scripts/02-script.md

 So if I go back to the browser and refresh...it returns false, which should be expected.
 Because if we don't set it as a parameter, JavaScript sets its value to undefined, and our code is told to change the value to false in that situation.

 That's what happens if we DON'T give pool a value...what happens when we do give it value?
 To do that, we have to set it up as a key value pair inside an object...so I'll create an object like this and create my key value pair...pool-colon-true...then save it and go back to the browser and refresh it...and we see that pool now as a value of true.

+So I'm going to create a few more configurable options here using the same type of code...I'm going to create one for floorType.
+And I'm going to set the default value to tile...really cheap.

+And I'll create one more for kitchenCounter.
+I'll set that default value to formica...also really cheap.

+And this time, I'll get rid of pool in the console.log statement...I want to see ALL of the stuff attached to this.
+So save it...and go back to Chrome and refresh...

+And now Blueprint is displaying in the console...and if I expand the arrow here...we see all the properties so far.

+We see the pool setting here and the type fo kitchen counter and the floortype.
+And we also see the lotID, which we passed as a parameter in the last video.